sohamparolia/OptiverNasdaqStockVLG/README.md

 # OptiverNasdaqStockVLG
-open project created by Soham Parolia
+open project created by Soham Parolia to predict closing price movements (target) for hundreds of Nasdaq listed stocks using data from the order book and the closing auction of the stock.

-# Project Title

-A short description of your project.

 ## Table of Contents